bemason/ProfessionalWebsite/content/about.md

 **Research Objectives**
 1. No computational toolchains existed to evaluate the potential of autonomous water systems due to the overlapping need to model flow, water quality, and controls.
 To address this need, I built an open-source Python package, StormReactor, which couples the popular EPA’s Stormwater Management Model with a new generation water quality module. *(Completed)*
 2. Partnering with the Detroit Sierra Club, I developed an “Internet of Things” stormwater infrastructure sensing network using open-source solutions to monitor flooding in Detroit.
 A network of 20+ sensor nodes has created the largest dataset of stormwater infrastructure performance to date, shedding a light on stormwater dynamics at an unprecedented spatial and temporal scale. *(Underway)*
-3. Although autonomous control can mitigate flooding and particulate pollutants, it has not yet been evaluated for other water quality parameters.
-Unfortunately, the application of control theory for water quality is not yet feasible due to the nonlinearities inherent in most stormwater models.
-To address this limitation, I am formulating a water quality control model for the system-level control of stormwater networks. *(Underway)*
+3. Real-time flood inundation modeling is critical for informing citizens and emergency services during flash flood conditions.
+To that end, I am combining my lab's open-source sensor data, USGS stream gauge data, and publicly accessible GIS datasets to develop a real-time flood inundation model for southeast Michigan. *(Underway)*

 **Broader Impacts**
 * Developing an interdisciplinary, integrated systems framework for autonomous water system.